msalemor/aksguideline/README.md

 - Enable autoscaling of nodes
 - Deploy dev/test and prod to different clusters
 - Leverage namespaces to deploy to different environments
+  - Link them to groups in AD.
+This will prevent users from managing (adding, removing, etc.) workloads to different namespaces, but still does not prevent communication between services in the cluster.

 ### Scalability and bursting